Overview of the Canadian work permit

 - Letter from employer stating that you can take up your job at a later date (if you submit your application less than one month from your supposed start date

 If your adult family members are accompanying you, their documents should be included in the application as well, including their resume and passport.
-Also, you must provide proof of relationships, such as a marriage certificate or a completed Statutory Declaration of Common-Law Union form and other documents to prove a common-law relationship.
+Also, you must provide proof of relationship, such as a marriage certificate or a completed Statutory Declaration of Common-Law Union form and other documents to prove a common-law relationship.

-A full-time student looking for co-op work permits for an internship or to work off-campus may have to provide details on their academic program and if working on a temporary basis is an essential part of the program.
+A full-time international student looking for co-op work permits for an internship or to work off-campus may have to provide details on their academic program and if working on a temporary basis is an essential part of the program.
 Note that if you are approved for a co-op work permit, you can only do the job approved.

 Quebec Work Permit Documents

 If you are applying for a work permit to work temporarily in the province of Quebec, you must provide a copy of the Certificat d’acceptation du Québec (CAQ) from the Ministère de l’Immigration, de la Diversité et de l’Inclusion (MIDI).
-Beware that not all applicants for Quebec need this document; if you don’t need Labour Market Impact Assessments, you may not need this.
+Beware that not all applicants for Quebec need this document; if you don’t need a Labour Market Impact Assessment (LMIA), you may not need this.
 Confirm from an immigration attorney.

 To apply for the CAQ, your employer must contact the Employment and Social Development Canada (ESDC) and the MIDI for permission to hire you.
 You must sign the application for a CAQ, which your employer sends to the MIDI.